Tags:

 Before using the software, have a look at this documentation and at the “Demo” tab which provides some input examples (parameters and audio files) that can be used with A-SPADE.
 The “Demo” tab also provides output examples.

 A-SPADE will give you the desaturated version of your input signal as a .wav file.
 Supported input formats are .wav, .mp3, .mp4, .m4a, .ogg, .flac.
 Long multi-channel files are eligible for declipping.
-This online application, as a trial version of the software with limited parameters options, will process only the first 2 channels and the first 30 seconds of your input audio files.
+This online application, as a trial version of the software with limited parameters options, will process only the first 2 channels if the audio file duration is less than 20 minutes.
 If you are interested in processing longer excerpts or more than stereophonic recordings, please contact us.

 To use the software, follow these steps: